Academic Information and Policies

 • Dismissal or suspension from the group for the remainder of the season or event for a third offense.

 • The possession or use of alcohol paraphernalia/drug paraphernalia is prohibited in campus housing.
-For purpose of this policy, paraphernalia is defined as items typically used to dispense or ingest alcohol or illegal drugs including, but not limited to, liquor bottles/cans, kegs, bongs, pipes, roach clips, and hookah pipes.
+For this policy, paraphernalia is defined as items typically used to dispense or ingest alcohol or illegal drugs, including, but not limited to, liquor bottles/cans, kegs, bongs, pipes, roach clips, and hookah pipes.

-• Advertisements that indicated alcohol as the primary focus of an event are forbidden.
+• Advertisements that indicate alcohol as the primary focus of an event are forbidden.

 • Waldorf University students, like all citizens, are expected to know and abide by local, state, and federal laws.
 The local, state, and federal regulations related to alcohol and drugs include, but are not limited to, the following:

-• The misrepresentation of one's age for the purpose of purchasing or consuming alcoholic beverages or for the purpose of entering a licensed premise is forbidden.
+• The misrepresentation of one's age to purchase or consume alcoholic beverages or to enter a licensed premise is forbidden.

 • It is unlawful to operate a motor vehicle when impaired by alcohol or other drugs.